 Enjoy the View

-Lucerne is just a beautiful city.
+Three days in Lucerne is going to be a beautiful experience.
 Finding somewhere to sit back and relax, while surrounded by the beauty, allows you to appreciate being there.
 It was truly one of the most beautiful cities I’ve ever seen and there were countless options for outdoor seating, boat rides, and more.

 - The currency in Switzerland is called a Franc.
 I always like to carry a little bit of the local currency in cash.